Skip to content

 What is the difference between a bodyguard and a security guard in Austria?

-Bodyguards focus on close protection, threat assessment, and protective movement around people.
-Security guards are generally assigned to static property and venue security.
+Bodyguard work in Austria falls under the Berufsdetektive trade category and focuses on close protection, threat assessment, and protective movement around people.
+Security guards operate under the Bewachungsgewerbe framework and are generally assigned to static property and venue security.

 Is Vienna safe for high-net-worth visitors?

-Vienna is one of Europe’s safest capitals for violent crime.
-Most protective concerns relate to surveillance, privacy, and information exposure rather than street crime.
+Vienna is one of Europe's safest capitals for violent crime.
+Most protective concerns relate to surveillance, privacy, and information exposure rather than street crime, which is why intelligence-led planning matters more here than visible deterrence.

 Can R&H coordinate with private aviation at Vienna International Airport?

 Yes.
-We coordinate private aviation arrivals and departures at the VIE General Aviation Terminal, including landside-to-aircraft coverage.
+We coordinate private aviation arrivals and departures at the VIE General Aviation Terminal, including landside-to-aircraft coverage, which generates fewer observation points than scheduled commercial arrivals.

 Do you provide bodyguard services for the Vienna Opera Ball or Salzburg Festival?

 Yes.
-These assignments usually require advance booking due to venue, hotel, and event scheduling constraints.
+These assignments generally require advance booking due to venue, hotel, and event scheduling constraints, and often include advance surveys 48–72 hours prior to the event.

 Which bodyguard company in Vienna is best for international principals?

-International principals typically prioritise executive protection firms with counter-surveillance capability, multilingual operatives, and experience supporting diplomatic, UHNW, and corporate clients.
+International principals typically prioritise firms with counter-surveillance capability, multilingual operatives, senior-level oversight, and experience supporting diplomatic, UHNW, and corporate clients in high-surveillance environments — rather than conventional guarding providers.